CHH/kue/README.md

 $app->run();
 ```

-The queue worker can the be run with the `kue:worker` command inside the
+The queue worker can the be run with the `kue:work` command inside the
 Symfony Console Application.
 The worker implementations can be switched
 with the `-c` flag: